-At Westbury School we try to provide a wide-range of extra curricular activities, which will give our children more experiences than they are sometimes able to have during the school day.
-The after school clubs may include Drama, Football, Netball, Dodgeball, Karate, Art, Percussion, Storytime club and Dance.
+At Westbury School we try to provide a wide-range of extra-curricular activities, which will give our children more experiences than they are sometimes able to have during the school day.
+The afterschool clubs may include Drama, Football, Netball, Dodgeball, Karate and arts and crafts.